 The activity typically lasts about 60 minutes.
 It includes a brief introduction, the actual activity, and a debriefing period in which participants share their feelings and experiences about what they have learned about the lives of the working poor.
 There is no cost to conduct this activity.

-The Poverty Simulation is a unique, interactive experience for large groups (44 to 80) that helps individuals begin to understand what life is like with a shortage of money and an abundance of stress.
+The Poverty Simulation is an interactive three hour experience for large groups (60 to 90) that helps individuals begin to understand what life is like with a shortage of money and an abundance of stress.
 It moves people to think about the harsh realities of poverty and to talk about how communities can address the problem collectively.
 Most importantly, it encourages people to make a difference.

 The simulation is based on the Missouri Community Action Model, and is facilitated at your facility by Greater Cleveland Food Bank.
-In 2013, Leadership Cleveland, Cleveland Indians and Cleveland Municipal School District conducted the simulation for their members.
-The cost to conduct the half-day simulation is $250.
+Since 2013, many organization and companies have participated in poverty simulations including Leadership Cleveland, Cleveland Indians, Greater Cleveland RTA, and Cleveland Municipal School District.
+The cost to conduct the simulation is $300.